GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/meetings.md

 ## Tentative 2025 Programs

-**May 7:**  Drawn letters with Rei, including Simple Sickels

-**June 4:** Work meeting - bring pieces you're working on for the guild exhibit to work on and get help if needed.

 **No meeting in July**

 **August 6:**  We will meet at Barnes and Noble in Pittsford to talk about our works in the exhibit.